Gerald Burton Winrod

-Gerald Burton Winrod (March 7, 1900 – November 11, 1957) was an American antisemitic evangelist, author, and political activist.
-He was charged with sedition during World War II, charges were later dropped.
+Gerald Burton Winrod (March 7, 1900 – November 11, 1957) was an American evangelist, author, and political activist.

+Winrod was a promoter of Christian Identity, with an impact on the early adoption of Identity by Wesley Swift.
+He was known to have strongly antisemitic views, which, along with his sympathies towards Nazi Germany in the 1930s, earned him the nickname "the Jayhawk Nazi".

+During World War II, Winrod was charged with sedition.
+The charges were later dropped.

 Biography

 He was born on March 7, 1900, to Mable E. (1881–1971), originally from Illinois, and John W. Winrod (1873–1945), originally from Missouri.

 His father, John, was a former bartender whose saloon was attacked by Carrie Nation.

 In 1918, he was the chief clerk at the Kansas Gas and Electric Company in El Dorado, Kansas.
 By 1925, he formed the Defenders of the Christian Faith, a fundamentalist Christian-fascist organization that opposed teaching evolution in public schools, supported Prohibition, opposed homosexuality, and expressed support for racial segregation.
 Defenders of the Christian Faith existed in Kansas at least up to 1980, though many offshoots in Topeka, Kansas, Lawrence, Kansas, and Kansas City were expected to exist.